Skip to content

 What's the difference between an AI agent and classic automation?

-Classic automation executes a defined sequence of steps — if A, do B, then C. An AI agent receives a goal and independently chooses the steps to achieve it: it searches the internet, processes documents, writes content, compares data, and returns a finished result — without manually defining each step.
+Classic automation executes a defined sequence of steps - if A, do B, then C. An AI agent receives a goal and can choose the steps needed to achieve it: it searches sources, processes documents, writes content, compares data, and returns a prepared result for review or use.
 The practical difference: automation works best where the process is tightly defined.
 An AI agent works best where the task requires interpretation, gathering information from multiple sources, and processing it into a specific output.
 We implement both approaches and choose the right tool for the problem, not the other way around.

 What does the first step of working together look like?